 If you are coming from Union Square, I recommend picking up any Muni line and taking it to the Van Ness Station.
 Take the exit the drops you at Market and Van Ness.
 From here, you will walk just about 5 blocks to get to the show.

 You can also take a bus from Union Square that will drop you off about a block away.
-Both the 5 and the 21 drop off about a block away.
+The 5 drops off about a block away.

 If you do plan to drive, I recommend arriving a little earlier.
 This will allow you to find a spot easily.
 I don't recommend parking in the street here as most spots are hard to come by.
 Make sure to not leave anything in your car during a performance either to avoid any issues with break-ins.